CPS-Cornell/course/docs/labs/Lab0/Lab0.md

 The goal of this section is to test the performance of C++ and micro python various types of computation and IO.
 We will develop test benches for integer and floating point computation, digital I/O, analog to digital conversion, and digital to analog conversion.

+Remember, C++ is a compiled language, which means that all of the code is analyzed before it is converted to machine code.
+This can lead to faster execution times through optimization.
+One of the optimizations performed by the Arduino IDE is to remove unused code.
+This means that if the code inside your loop is not used or does not affect the output of the program, it will be removed.
+As a result, you might find that your C++ loops run very fast every time, regardless of how many iterations you have.
+If you want to measure the performance of the code inside your

 Helpful Hints and Tips:
 - Use the `millis()` function in Arduino to measure time.
 - Use the `time.ticks_ms()` function in MicroPython to measure time.